 Schedule Your Assessment Tests

 It is your responsibility to register for your placement assessment.
-Please contact Stephanie Alderfer firstname.lastname@example.org or call the Academic Resource Center at 267-448-1347 to set up an appointment.
+To schedule your test, fill out this registration form, or contact Stephanie Alderfer at firstname.lastname@example.org or call the Academic Resource Center at 267-448-1347 to set up an appointment.

 - Sign up early!
 Space is limited.
 There are only 12 available appointments at a time.
 Additionally, placement assessments are required to be completed prior to registration.
 Register early for the best possible class schedule.